PedroToL/Visualizing-Inequality/README.md

 ## Framework

 The app was created using the plotly-dash Framework for python.
-This framework enables users to fully play around charts and makes a complete interactive experience.
+This framework enables users to fully exploit the data reflected in the charts and makes a complete interactive experience.
 For further information visit: https://plotly.com/